 Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through the National Tutoring Programme for pupils whose education has been worst affected, including non-disadvantaged pupils.
-We have appointed an academic mentor at £27,000 per year (with on costs), for which we receive 60% of the costs.
+We are offering additional tuition sessions to our Y6 pupils to support them with their SATs at the end of the year.